rdekovich/beamplan/README.md

 $ cd beamplan/
 ```

 Create a virtual environment (in this case, it's named `env`) with Python `venv`, and source it open.
+This is for bash UNIX shell.
+Follow the `venv` reference documents [here](https://docs.python.org/3/library/venv.html#venv-def) to create a virtual environment for your project clone.

 ```
 $ python3 -m venv env